An ag(e)ing hacker, Luca Saiu's blog

 Ви́дишь means “you (singular) see” — imperfective-aspect indicative present, second person singular.
 Of course I have another note for the infinitive ви́деть, but it is important to memorise some inflected forms for a verb so easy to conjugate incorrectly: judging only from the infinitive this conjugated form would be ви́дешь*.

-Notice that ви́жу “I see” is special, but not ви́дишь, which follows the regular pattern.
-Still, it is important not to forget that ви́дишь is in fact not special.12
+Notice that ви́жу “I see” is special with respect to л, but not ви́дишь, which follows the regular second-group pattern.
+Still, it is important not to forget that ви́дишь is in fact not special in that sense.13

 I strongly dislike this default setting which clashes with my mentality, so I set up Anki to just mark leech cards as leeches, without changing their scheduling in any way: any note I insert I want to learn.
 On the other hand I do spend a long time on some very difficult cards, of course, which is frustrating.